Misti: Religious importance

-The mountain was considered the apu (Note: A form of deity.) and "volcano of the city".
-It was venerated by the inhabitants of Arequipa, a common practice for inhabitants of the Andes.
-The Aymara people viewed it as an abode of deceased souls, with different regions regarding it as either a friendly or hellish final destination.
-According to the late 16th-century chronicler Cristóbal de Albornoz, Misti was one of the important mountains (waqa, a kind of deity or idol) of the Arequipa area of the Inca Empire, along with Ampato, Coropuna, Sara Sara and Solimana.
-This tradition probably originated with the previous inhabitants of the area and was taken over by the Inca when they conquered the region.
-The Middle Horizon Millo archeological site in the Rio Vitor valley was constructed in a manner that allowed a good view of Misti, which was probably the apu of this place.
-Petroglyphs at Toro Muerto may represent astronomical alignments of Misti and Chachani.
+People in Arequipa venerated Misti as an apu (Note: A form of deity.
+Another way Misti was referred to was as "volcano of the city".), reflecting a wider tradition of mountain worship in the Andes.
+According to the late 16th-century chronicler Cristóbal de Albornoz, Misti was one of the important mountains (waqa, a kind of deity or idol) of the Inca Empire's Arequipa area, along with Ampato, Coropuna, Sara Sara and Solimana.
+These traditions may have originated among earlier inhabitants of the area and were later adopted by the Inca after they conquered the region.
+The Aymara people viewed Misti as an abode of deceased souls, with traditions varying by region: some described it as a benign destination for souls, others as a more fearful one.
+The Middle Horizon Millo archaeological site in the Rio Vitor valley was constructed in a manner that allowed a good view of Misti, which was probably the apu of the valley.
+Petroglyphs at Toro Muerto may depict Misti and Chachani in an astronomical context.

-The Inca gave the apus cups of gold and silver and settled people around Misti that would continue the mountain veneration.
-People used to alter the shape of the skulls of their infant children so that they resembled the volcano.
-Misti was considered to be an aggressive mountain that was always demanding sacrifices, and the mountain had to be exorcised in colonial times.
+The Inca made offerings of cups of gold and silver to the apus and settled people around Misti, people who would continue the mountain veneration.
+Some communities practised cranial deformation in infants, shaping skulls to resemble the volcano.
+Some accounts characterised Misti as an aggressive mountain that was always demanding sacrifices, and in colonial times, one pilgrimage was held, aiming at exorcising the volcano.
 After the Spanish conquest, the mountain was consecrated to St. Francis.
-According to the Jesuit College of Arequipa, "Indian sorcerers" thought that Huaynaputina volcano had asked Misti for assistance in expelling the Spaniards; Misti however had turned down, saying it was already Christianised, so Huaynaputina had proceeded alone.
-During episodes of increased activity, the inhabitants of Arequipa carried out religious ceremonies, including public penance and flagellations, to discourage the volcano.
-A group of converts and Franciscans in 1600 climbed on Misti and threw saints' relics and a cross into its crater to discourage the volcano.
+According to the Jesuit College of Arequipa, "Indian sorcerers" thought that Huaynaputina volcano had asked Misti for assistance in expelling the Spaniards; Misti, the story says, refused, claiming it was already Christianised, so Huaynaputina had proceeded alone.
+During episodes of increased activity, the inhabitants of Arequipa carried out religious ceremonies, including public penance and flagellations, to appease the volcano.
+A group of converts and Franciscans in 1600 climbed Misti and threw saints' relics and a cross into its crater to calm the volcano.
 Another expedition was launched in 1784, after an earthquake had destroyed Arequipa, and planted a cross on the summit.
 This cross was replaced twice: first a decade later and then in 1900 as a celebration of the new century.
 The cross on the summit of Misti supposedly protects the city.
-To this day, religious ceremonies are carried out on the volcano.
-Peasants believe that after offering gifts to Misti will bear boys, while the same offers to Chachani will make them bear girls.
-Geologists are known to offer objects to the volcano before carrying out investigations.
+Religious ceremonies continue to be carried out on the volcano.
+Some geologists reportedly make offerings to the volcano before beginning fieldwork.
+Local farmers believe that offerings to Misti lead to the birth of boys, while offerings to Chachani lead to the birth of girls.